 - Engage others to commit their full energy.
 Leaders must understand they are in the energy business—specifically, the human energy business.
 You can’t “make” people be engaged; it is their choice to commit their energy.
 The leader’s role is to create the conditions in which others are committed to giving their full energy.

-Leaders who understand this purpose create the conditions necessary for employees to achieve high performance with a sense of personal fulfillment.
-Our research shows that both performance and fulfillment are essential to sustained high performance—people will not achieve sustained high performance without feeling fulfilled, and people will not feel fulfilled at work unless they perform at high levels.
-Helping organizations and individuals achieve performance with fulfillment has been Wilson Learning’s mission for more than 40 years.
+Leaders who understand this purpose create the conditions necessary for employees to achieve high performance with a sense of personal fulfilment.
+Our research shows that both performance and fulfilment are essential to sustained high performance—people will not achieve sustained high performance without feeling fulfilled, and people will not feel fulfilled at work unless they perform at high levels.
+Helping organisations and individuals achieve performance with fulfilment has been Wilson Learning’s mission for more than 40 years.

 Integrated Leadership: The Balance of Essence and Form

-We have consistently observed that only leaders who have successfully integrated Essence and Form can fulfill their purpose—engaging others in committing their full energy to the creation of value and success.
+We have consistently observed that only leaders who have successfully integrated Essence and Form can fulfil their purpose—engaging others in committing their full energy to the creation of value and success.

 Wilson Learning’s approach to assessing and developing leaders was created to tap both the Essence and Form of leadership.
 Essence is captured in what we call Leadership Character—those elements of leadership that are enduring and core to how people view the purpose of leadership.
 Essence is the philosophy, beliefs, values, and sense of purpose that guide who you want to BE as a leader, and it gives leaders their identity.
 Form, in contrast, represents those elements of leadership that adapt and change depending on a leader’s level and functional role.
 Form (Skills) are the things a leader does and says; it is what you need to DO as a leader, such as delegating, goal setting, and coaching.
 While distinct, both elements are essential to effective leadership.

 The integration of Character and Skills (Essence and Form) is required for effectiveness at all levels of leadership.
-Many organizations think Character is only needed at the top level—that only those responsible for the overall organization are mature enough to take advantage of character development.
-Our experience indicates the most successful organizations recognize character development is critical to leaders at all levels and that the needs are different at each level.
+Many organisations think Character is only needed at the top level—that only those responsible for the overall organisation are mature enough to take advantage of character development.
+Our experience indicates the most successful organisations recognise character development is critical to leaders at all levels and that the needs are different at each level.

 Here, we introduce a leadership development framework that shows how different levels of leadership face different challenges.
 These different challenges influence how Essence and Form need to be developed in leaders today.